 - 1st Place IBJJF Pan Championship (2010 / 2011** / 2012)

 - 1st Place CBJJ Brazilian Nationals (2009 / 2013**)

 - UAEJJF Abu Dhabi Pro Championship (2011 / 2012)

 ** Weight and absolute

 Weight Division: Lightweight

 Luanna Alzuguir’s Biography

-Luanna started teaching Jiu Jitsu at Anhembi Morumbi’s University as a brown belt, and being very successful in competitions she was awarded her black belt in December 2007.
-In 2008 Alzuguir graduated from her university but never finished her internship having set her sights on a Jiu-Jitsu career she continued training like a professional athlete.
+Luanna started teaching Jiu-Jitsu at Anhembi Morumbi’s University as a brown belt, and being very successful in competitions she was awarded her black belt in December 2007.
+In 2008 Alzuguir graduated from her university but never finished her internship having set her sights on a Jiu-Jitsu career she continued training as a professional athlete.